-The World Around Us is taught daily to pupils at Willow School to ensure consolidation and immersion within our underpinning learning.
-Pupils will access learning through exploration, creativity, written work, drama and practical activity to ensure they acquire the knowledge and skills each term.
+The World Around Us is taught weekly and pupils access learning through exploration, creativity, written work, drama and practical activity to ensure they acquire the knowledge and skills each term.
 In addition to this, learning will be supplemented with the celebration of key events and responses to local and global events as well as regular visitors, speakers and visits to only engage and embed knowledge further.